gocd/docs.go.cd/advanced_usage/pipelines_as_code.md

+---
+description: "GoCD supports storing pipeline configuration in a source code repository, either with your application code or in a separate repository all on its own."
+keywords: pipeline as code, pipeline configuration, JSON, YAML
+---

 # Pipelines as code

 GoCD supports storing pipeline configuration in a source code repository, either with your application code or in a